 AMD has finally announced the specifications, pricing and availability for the AMD Ryzen Threadripper processor!
 This follows their AMD Computex 2017 press conference, where they showed off the massive 16-core CPU that is targeted at the ultra-premium desktop market, directly taking on the newly-launched Intel X-Series processor.

-Here is EVERYTHING you need to know about the AMD Ryzen Threadripper processor, including the first ever close-up view of this massive beast!
+Here is EVERYTHING you need to know about the AMD Ryzen Threadripper processors – specifications, performance, and even the special Game Mode feature!
+Read and SHARE!

 The AMD Ryzen Threadripper Processor